INTRODUCTION

 OVERVIEW OF THE TRAINING SCHEME

-The training scheme deals with techniques for the safe and effective instruction of the sport of rock climbing and assumes that all participants have knowledge of, and experience in, the basic techniques of rock climbing.
-For those candidates who have little or no experience with rock climbing equipment such as placing traditional gear, there is a 2 day preliminary course to the TRG which covers these basics and others.
-Previous instructing experience is not necessary.
+The training scheme deals with techniques for the safe and effective instruction of rock climbing activities and assumes that all participants have knowledge of, and experience in, the basic techniques of rock climbing.
+Previous guiding or instructing experience is not necessary.

 At the end of each course there is an interim period before assessment, during which a logbook must be kept.
-Interim log book requirements vary at each level and some candidates may have extra requirements added if it is felt that they will need more experience or training before assessment.
-It is also possible for candidates to apply for exemptions from some or all of the interim requirements if they feel they have sufficient previous experience.
-The onus is on the candidate to apply.
+Interim logbook requirements vary at each level and some candidates may have extra requirements added if it is felt that they will need more experience or training before assessment.

 It should be noted that candidates are not necessarily required to complete any assessments.
 The scheme is available to those who wish to complete the training courses without undergoing any assessment.
 This would suit people who just wish to acquire more skills and knowledge but are not interested in working in the industry and hence do not require a qualification.